Top-Ranked LABS Abstracts 2017

 The key observable driving C[D]C is the heat generated by the compost.
-Here, the author describes the evolution of a poly-temporal, multi-agential, and techno-ecological artistic praxis involving: development of a data audio display to sense, audify and collect real-time temperature data; parameter mapping; sound design; dataset-based digital music composition; and data musification strategies.
-The real-time audification of temperature using a custom interface routing sensor data to a multi-point audio display enables listeners to better apprehend the complex ecology of a heterogeneous mass simultaneously decomposing while supporting a myriad of life forms.
-Similarly, as music builds upon patterns of pitch, rhythm, and dynamics through time, sonification of temperature datasets clearly reveals inherent patterns occurring in the system.
+In this thesis the author describes the evolution of a poly-temporal, multi-agential, and techno-ecological artistic praxis, involving the development of a data-audio display to sense, audify and collect real-time temperature data; parameter mapping; sound design; dataset-based digital music composition; and data musification strategies.
+The real-time audification of temperature, using data from a custom interface routing sensor to a multi-point audio display, enables listeners to better apprehend the complex ecology of a heterogeneous mass simultaneously decomposing while supporting a myriad of life forms.
+Similarly, as music builds upon patterns of pitch, rhythm and dynamics through time, sonification of temperature datasets clearly reveal inherent patterns occurring in the system.
 While creating fertile ground for exploration in the realm of music composition, this also enables the composer/sound artist to create works in partnership with her phenomenon of study.

-Composing [De]Composition Data Listening Session at U.C.
-Riverside’s Sweeney Art Gallery, October 2016. (© Jennifer no.e Parker.
+Composing [De]Composition Data Listening Session at University of California Riverside’s Sweeney Art Gallery, October 2016. (© Jennifer no.e Parker.
 Photo: Nikoly Maslov.)

 When CRISPR Meets Art: The Experience of Relationality Through the Affective Agency of Matter

 When CRISPR Meets Art deals with the value of art in relation to the human enhancement debate that is sparked by the genome editing technique CRISPR.
-This biotechnology allows for the alteration of DNA with much stronger precision and lower costs than previous methods, and is quickly and widely applied in the field of bioengineering.
-Consequently, we’re confronted with biotechnology’s socio-cultural impact and forced to formulate opinions on issues that touch upon notions of life, death and the future and meaning of humanity.
+This biotechnology allows for the alteration of DNA with much stronger precision and lower costs than previous methods and is being quickly and widely applied in the field of bioengineering.
+Consequently, people are being confronted with biotechnology’s socio-cultural impact and forced to formulate opinions on issues that touch upon notions of life, death and the future and meaning of humanity.
 A univocal opinion is absent and the debate on human enhancement shows many different and incommensurable positions.
 Therefore, alternative methods of engagement for experts and laypeople need to be developed, as well as a means to overcome the current stalemated position.
-Affect theory and concepts from posthumanism and new materialism show that these can be found in bioart: the field of art in which biotechnological techniques and materials are used in artistic practices to construct a better understanding of their ethical and societal implications.
-Bioartists are known for confronting people with intrinsic perceptions, using instances such as shock, fascination and confusion.
-The material nature of their art provides onto- epistemological frameworks that instigate an awareness of our relational existence that is always in process of becoming.
-It shows that the understanding of biotechnology’s significance cannot only be achieved through language and representations.
+Affect theory and concepts from posthumanism and new materialism show that these can be found in bioart: the field of art in which techniques and materials of the Life Sciences are used in artistic practices to construct a better understanding of the ethical and societal implications of biotechnology.
+Bioartists are known for confronting people with intrinsic perceptions using instances such as shock, fascination and confusion.
+The material nature of their art provides onto-epistemological frameworks that instigate an awareness of our relational existence that is always in process of becoming.
+The diverse viewpoints show that the understanding of biotechnology’s significance cannot be achieved only through language and representations.
 Instead, it has to be known through the affective force of art.